Sean’s Vinh Guide

 Nam Dan Eco Zoo – They have a very small zoo, a miniature waterfall you can swim in, an aviary and a tree house.
 There’s also a place where you can have a BBQ.
 It’s quiet and surrounded by beautiful nature.

 Hong Lam Camping - This campsite is nestled in a glade of lovely pine trees.
 It’s on a small island of 400 people.
 It’s well taken care of, clean and a fantastic place to relax.
 The air is so fresh and it’s quiet.
 It’s a great place to watch a sunset or sunrise.
-The stress is guaranteed to melt away when you come here.
-The owner is so friendly and helpful.
+Your stress is guaranteed to melt away when you visit.
+The owner’s name is Trinh Miu.
+She is so friendly and helpful.
 She can speak English.
-They have BBQ, paddle board rentals, a campfire and 3 friendly corgis.
+Her number is 0374048084 and this is her Facebook.
+They have a small cafe, BBQ, paddle board rentals, a campfire and 3 friendly corgis.
 There are tents (small and large) where you can stay overnight.
 You take a small boat there (it can carry your motorbike).
 Hong Lam Camping is a very relaxing place.
 Here’s a Google maps link to where you get on the boat.
+Here’s a map to the campsite.
+Contact Trinh Miu for more information.
+You can see a cool drone video on YouTube or Instagram.

 Hồ Thạch Kèn Lake – There are beautiful mountains around it.
 It’s a perfect place to swim or have a picnic.